serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

         get secrets --all-namespaces -o json
 ```

-These requests will fetch Base64 encoded secrets used in the cluster.
+These sample requests fetch Base64 encoded secrets used in the cluster.

 Note that because of differences in headers that the `kube-apiserver` expects to see, it may be necessary to download a version of `kubectl` that matches the target Kubernetes cluster.
 The cluster's version can be obtained by hitting the `/version` endpoint.
 The corresponding binary can then be fetched by modifying the version in the request below: